Overview

 • As lead attorney for major pharmaceutical company, secured dismissal of client in qui tam False Claims Act matter alleging health care fraud and anti-kickback violations

-• Assisted with the successful defense of state Medicaid intermediary in two qui tam False Claims Act matters alleging health care fraud
+• Successfully defended state Medicaid intermediary in two qui tam False Claims Act matters alleging health care fraud

-• As co-lead attorney for incumbent telecommunications company, successfully defended client in arbitration under the Federal Telecommunications Act of 1996 before the Missouri Public Service Commission
+• Successfully defended incumbent telecommunications company in arbitration under the Federal Telecommunications Act of 1996 before the Missouri Public Service Commission

 • Successfully defended incumbent telecommunications company in numerous arbitrations under the Federal Telecommunications Act of 1996 before the Texas Public Utility Commission